 BlogRenting in Colombia

-How to post a room for rent in Colombia and find a good tenant
+How to list a room for rent in Colombia and find a good tenant

-Renting out a room can be good income, but only if you post well, filter before opening the door, and set clear rules from the first message.
+Renting out a room can be a good source of income, but only if you list it well, screen beforehand, and set clear rules from the very first message.

 Habitación amoblada en arriendo en un apartamento colombiano